 This is going to be a post about Canadian literature, because I just did a whole PhD on Canadian science fiction, and studying The Discourse ™ of CanLit during the 20th century was a whole part of it.
 So this lives in my brain now, rent-free, and I have opinions on it to share with folks.

 This is an article that I wrote back in the spring of 2019 for publication in Geez 54, an issue dedicated to climate justice.
 It came out of my research and thinking at the time, much of which was informed by solarpunk.
-This is a slightly unedited version – the one that appeared in the magazine was edited, of course.
-I feel obligated to apologize for the title; it’s not my best work.
-Gets the point across, though.

 In May 2022, Chelsea Miya, Nick Beauchesne, and I all collaborated on a podcast (which you can listen to here), and reflected on that in a paper that we presented at the SpokenWeb Symposium at Concordia University in Montreal.
 This ShortCuts episode was recorded shortly after that presentation and is a reflection on the archival audio and the process of collaboration across Zoom as academics.